NanLabMyxo/coAnalyzer/README.md

 Please cite: Myers, C. J., Nan, B. (2026) Quantitative Co-Localization Analysis in Fluorescence Microscopy.
 Bio-protocol, in press.

+Figures mentioned in this file are published in the paper above, which is an OpenAccess article.

 ## Key features

 - Provides both quantitative and semi-quantitative colocalization analysis using multiple coefficients.